Nik125Y/TAS2563/README.md

 * Always perform a software reset before reconfiguring the TAS2563.
 * Avoid changing I²S or TDM formats while the device is active — use software shutdown mode for that.
 * Refer to the TI documentation for additional register descriptions and power management details.
+* There is the family of TI TASxxxx.
+Larger path of this family has the similar register structure.
+If you have one of these ICs, you can refer to this code fore initial example.

 ---